 6. Write a Home Inspection Business Plan

 A business plan is a document that outlines your business goals, how you plan to achieve them and how long it will take you to accomplish them.
 It’s your roadmap to creating your company, in other words.
 It includes information about your business, such as its history, mission statement and target market.
 A good business plan can also help you get bank loans or attract investors who may want to partner with you.

-Your business plan should also include detailed financial information, such as your startup costs, projected profits, and methods of financing.
+Your business plan should also include detailed financial information, such as your startup costs, projected profits, and financing methods.
 The Small Business Association (SBA) has online resources to help you create a comprehensive business plan.
 You can also use templates or online tools to help you write your plan.

 7. Brand Your Business

-When starting a home inspection company, it’s crucial to create a strong brand that people will remember.
+When starting a home inspection company, creating a strong brand is crucial that people will remember.
 Your brand should be consistent across all marketing materials, including your website, social media pages and brochures.
 Make sure all marketing materials are consistent and reflect your brand well.